kevin5k/CE7454_2018_Project_Group11/README.md

 For the phase 1 of the project, we train a VGG with normlization and resnet to classify a image to has ship and no ship to classes.
 This phase help us to evaluate the learning capability of the base network.

-In the phase 2, base on the base model we buid our own model on top of a faster-rcnn project from a faster-rcnn project at https://github.com/jwyang/faster-rcnn.pytorch.git. to localize the ships
+In the phase 2, base on the base model we buid our own model on top of a faster-rcnn project from a faster-rcnn project at https://github.com/jwyang/faster-rcnn.pytorch.git to localize the ships.

 ### Tested environment